FAQ

 Immutable Protocol with No Hidden Control: Facet has no privileged keys or upgradeable contracts, eliminating the risks associated with centralized control or unexpected changes.
 Any upgrades to the protocol require social consensus, similar to Ethereum’s hard fork process, ensuring that changes are transparent and community-driven.

-What if a Facet Node acts maliciously by reporting an invalid state?
+What if a Facet node acts maliciously by reporting an invalid state?

 Facet's security model is based on the innate, objective reality that is derived from (1) immutable transaction history and (2) deterministic computation.
 Facet nodes don’t create that objective reality - they merely report it.